-- premium (including operational methods). - (2) A standpoint which considers that setting a fair deposit insurance premium has a pro-cyclical effect on the business cycle (a position which views, in determining the premium, not only the default probability of individual banks but also measures to mitigate macro shocks). - (3) A standpoint which claims that it is impossible to establish an effective charging system. - (4) A standpoint which claims that the cost of accurate risk monitoring in prompt closure action is excessive. - (5) A standpoint which claims that the network effect of insolvency cannot be ignored since systemic solvency risk cannot be distinguished from systemic liquidity risk. - (6) A standpoint which claims that small-lot depositors should also bear self-responsibility (a view which claims that not only large-lot creditors should bear responsibility).
+- (1) A standpoint that considers it impossible to set a fair deposit insurance premium (including operational methods). - (2) A standpoint which considers that setting a fair deposit insurance premium has a pro-cyclical effect on the business cycle (a position that views, in determining the premium, not only the default probability of individual banks but also measures to mitigate macro shocks). - (3) A standpoint that claims it is impossible to establish an effective charging system. - (4) A standpoint which claims that the cost of accurate risk monitoring in prompt closure action is excessive. - (5) A standpoint which claims that the network effect of insolvency cannot be ignored since systemic solvency risk cannot be distinguished from systemic liquidity risk. - (6) A standpoint which claims that small-lot depositors should also bear self-responsibility (a view which claims that not only large-lot creditors should bear responsibility).